 Being close to an airport may also be important to you as it will allow you to easily travel back to the UK and other destinations as well as allowing your friends and family from home to visit.

 Finding a property to live in Spain can be relatively straight forward as there are plenty of businesses out there that specialise in helping retirees find someone to buy or rent.
 However, it is also important to be aware of any laws or taxes you may face when moving to the country and pull them into your wider plans.
-For more information about the process, we've put together a guide to how to buy a house in Spain, as well as a guide to what homes are like in Spain.

 When you take into consideration the cost of living in Spain you will get a much better idea of how much money you will need in order to live there.
 Later in this article we will cover some more details on how exactly you can draw you pension in the country, however you will likely also want to access any savings you have in order to improve your quality of life.